Free Programs

 Telephone: 508-626-4282

-The Framingham Adult ESL Plus (FAESL+) Program provides free English language instruction and life skills training to more than 700 students.
-The program offers seven levels of ESL classes.
-The focus is on oral language development with emphasis on survival skills and acculturation.
-Reading and writing skills are also integrated into the curriculum.
+The Framingham Adult ESL Plus (FAESL+) Program provides free English language instruction and life skills training with seven levels of ESL classes.
 The program provides Adult Basic Education (ABE) classes at beginner, intermediate, and HiSET (GED) levels.
 The program also provides counseling, conversation groups, computer classes, citizenship classes, speakers, field trips, and other enrichment programs.
-Classes begin in September and in January.
-Students are selected by a lottery system.
-The lottery is held on a designated morning and evening.
-Those interested need to attend the lottery that is held at the time that they would be available to take classes.

 Joan Brack Adult Learning Center, SMOC